-1. Preheat oven to 400 and put a large pot of water on to boil
+1. Preheat oven to 400℉ and put a large pot of water on to boil.

-2. First, chop the ends off the yucca, they can be less than appetizing sometimes.
-Next, carefully peel the thick bark from the root, leaving a potato like veggie.
-Now slice into desired chip thickness- try not to slice them to thin or they will burn easily.
-I tried to keep mine about the thickness of a nickel or two.
+2. Chop the ends off the yucca.
+Carefully peel the thick bark from the root, leaving a potato like veggie.
+Slice the yucca into desired chip thickness (about the thickness of a nickle).
+Try not to slice them to thin or they will burn easily.

-4. Next, toss the drained chips in olive oil and salt, and lay on a well greased baking dish.
+4. Toss the drained chips in olive oil and salt, and lay on a well greased baking dish.
 Bake for 10 minutes or so on each side until chewy and slightly crispy.